neekware/nwx-logger/README.md

 # Note:

+1.  `@nwx/logger` depends on `@nwx/cfg` to access its config file and env variables.
-You may want to set the log level to `debug` for development and `warn` for production.
+2. You may want to set the log level to `debug` for development and `warn` for production.

 # Running the tests